-5. Allow the instrument to sample through a 30-minute period.
+- 1. Connect the Purge filter to the sample inlet. - 2.
+Apply power to the instrument. - 3.
+Configure the unit to sample for 30 minutes. - 4.
+Start the instrument sampling for a 30-minute period.
 This time allows the unit to warm up and purge any residual particles that might be inside it.

-- 6. Configure the unit to sample for 5 minutes with a 10-second hold. - 7.
-Allow the instrument to take 6 samples. - 8.
-If an average of more than one count per five-minute period is reported, allow the instrument to sample for 30 minutes to purge it, then repeat the test. - 9.
-After the instrument has met the requirement of the Purge Count test, return the instrument to its normal location and operating status.
+- 5. Configure the unit to sample for 5 minutes with a 10-second hold. - 6.
+Test: Run the instrument for 6 five-minute samples. - 7.
+If an average of more than one count per five-minute period is reported, run the instrument for a 30-minute sample to purge it, then repeat the Test. - 8.
+After the instrument has met the requirement of the Purge Count Test, return the instrument to its normal location and operating status.

-Fault Isolation If the instrument does not pass the Purge Count test, please perform the following procedure:
+Fault Isolation If the instrument does not pass the Purge Count Test, please perform the following procedure:

 - 1. Check the data over the last 6 five-minute sample times. - 2.
-If sporadic counts over all channels are occurring, the unit may still have particles inside it.
-Allow the unit to sample overnight with the purge filter attached before retesting it.
+If sporadic counts are occurring over all channels, the unit may still have particles inside it.
+Allow the unit to sample with the purge filter attached overnight before retesting it.
 If the counts are still high after the overnight purge, call Lighthouse Technical Support for assistance. - 3.
 If the data shows consistent counts in the smallest channel only, the instrument may have electrical problems and may need to be returned to Lighthouse.
 Call a Lighthouse Service Representative for assistance.

-Configuring with Lighthouse ASCII Protocol
+Configure with Lighthouse ASCII Protocol

-General Info

-The REMOTE 2014, 3014, 3104, 5014, 5104 and 50104 family of instruments can be programmed with an ASCII terminal.
+General Info The REMOTE 2014, 3014, 5014 and 5104 Gen B family of instruments can be programmed via an ASCII terminal.
 The Lighthouse ASCII protocol is a simple user interface to configure the device's parameters.
 This ASCII configuration mode can be used in conjunction with either the MODBUS or the MR protocol to quickly set up the counter.